evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 code into real NPM packages, let me know!
 Happy to do it if there's a non-0 number of users.

+In the future I might even be interested to develop my own JSX Factory that allows awaiting for async components.

-You can respond to this post by replying to this [Mastodon post][18].
+If any of this sounds interesting, you have a scathing critique or found punctuation in the wrong place, you can leave a comment by replying to this [Mastodon post][18].

 [1]: https://en.wikipedia.org/wiki/JSX_(JavaScript)